arrayfire/arrayfire/docs/pages/configuring_arrayfire_environment.md

 AF_MEM_DEBUG {#af_mem_debug}
 -------------------------------------------------------------------------------

-When AF_MEM_DEBUG is set to 1 (or anything not equal to 0), the caching mechanism in the memory manager.
+When AF_MEM_DEBUG is set to 1 (or anything not equal to 0), the caching mechanism in the memory manager is disabled.
 The device buffers are allocated using native functions as needed and freed when going out of scope.

 When the environment variable is not set, it is treated to be non zero.